ywang-math/ywang-math.github.io/outreach.md

 Here are the activities that I have been involved in math community.

+### UpMath 2025

+In July-August 2025, I was the instructor for the UpMath program, a preparatory course for incoming first year students.

+### Western $\beta$-Camp

+In July 2025, I participated in the Western $\beta$-camp for 8th grade students.

 ### Penn Summer Mathematics Academy

 In July 2024, I was the director for the <a href = "https://hs.sas.upenn.edu/summer-programs/academies/mathematics"> Mathematics Academy </a> for high school students at the University of Pennsylvania.